16 August 2018

 In the event you have a credit balance on your account, it may only be used to pay for electricity supplied by us.
 In some instances, we may be able to refund credit balances to you, but this may not always be possible, for example, if the credit balance is a result of promotional credits received.

 Pricing for the electricity we supply may be different for each property supplied by us.
 The reason for this is that there are pricing variations (including, for example, the metering set up, or the time of day that electricity is used) that will apply to each property.

-a. the generation component, which may be the wholesale cost of the electricity for that respective time period (also known as the “spot price”), or a set rate that we have agreed with you; and
+a. the generation component, which may be the wholesale cost of electricity for the respective half hour time period (also known as the “spot price”), or a set rate that we have agreed with you; and

 b. the cost of transmitting and distributing electricity from the point of generation to your particular property during that respective time period and the associated charges of the party(ies) responsible for that transmission and distribution; and

-c. a pro-rated portion of the total monthly cost of the meter lease and metering services for the electricity meter(s) on your property from the meter owner (the meter tracks your usage against all time periods); and
+c. a pro-rated portion of the total monthly cost of the meter lease and metering services for the electricity meter(s) on your property provided by the meter owner (the meter tracks your usage against all time periods); and

 d. the Electricity Authority levies and other mandatory industry levies, charges, taxes or fees of any nature; and

 e. our retail charge ("Flick charges"), which we use to service you as our customer.